 Our Vision & Values

-If God uses the local church to reveal Christ to the world, and the Holy Spirit is essential for that task, don’t you think that every local church needs to learn to minister to the world in the power of the Holy Spirit?
+If God uses individuals and the local church to reveal Christ to the world, and the Holy Spirit is essential for that task, don’t you think that everyone needs to learn to minister to the world in the power of the Holy Spirit?

-Envision every local church impacting their world where God has uniquely placed them, proclaiming and demonstrating the gospel in the character and in the power of Jesus Christ.
-And if that is too impossible to consider, imagine if every one of the more than 32,000 United Methodist Churches in the United States were, in word and in deed, proclaiming and demonstrating the gospel – carrying on the ministry of Jesus!
+Envision everyone impacting the local church, and the local church impacting their world where God has uniquely placed them, proclaiming and demonstrating the gospel in the character and in the power of Jesus Christ.
+And if that is too impossible to consider, imagine if every one of the more than 12 million United Methodists in the United States were, in word and in deed, proclaiming and demonstrating the gospel – carrying on the ministry of Jesus!

 The Holy Spirit is essential to fulfill the Great Commission.
 (Matthew 28:18-20, 10:7-8; 2 Peter 1:3-4; Acts 1:8)